hanabi/hanabi.github.io/Beginners.md

 * Even though there are two copies of each 2, we agree that they are so important that we must save them in a manner similar to 5's.
 * Similar to saving 5's, always save a 2 with a number clue instead of a color clue.
 * Players are only allowed to perform a *2 Save* on a 2 not visible in other people's hands.
   * The one exception to this is if the same 2 is on two people's chops at the same time.
-In that situation, players are allowed to save whichever one they want with a *2 Save*.
+In that situation, players are allowed to *2 Save* whichever one they want.

 ##### Critical Saves

 * For the same reason that we need to save 5's, critical cards also need to be saved.
-* Players can save critical cards with either a color clue OR a number clues.
+* Players can choose to save critical cards with either a color clue or a number clue.
+  * Thus, when players get a clue that touches the chop card, they should always double check the discard pile to see if there are any cards that could possibly match.

 ### Play Clues